-Naraku big time.
-Sesshomaru at least developed in time into a Good Is Not NiceAnti-Hero.
-Naraku has no such development, and whatever sympathetic traits he might have are overshadowed the fact he tortures, manipulates, and tries to kill every member of the main cast several times over.
+Naraku.
+Unlike the above two, he has no Character Development, and he tortures, manipulates, and tries to kill every member of the main cast several times over.

 Ear Worm: A good deal of the openings and endings.